 If you are still having difficulty creating an electronic version of your documents you may contact firstname.lastname@example.org or drop into the Access Office in MAP Lodge on the North Campus.

 Your documentation will be uploaded onto a secure server.
 Data protection rules are strictly observed concerning your confidential information.

 Note: your application is only complete when you have provided all the information and documentation required.

 Once you have submitted all your documentation, your application is reviewed to make sure that you are eligible, as set out above in the Guide to SAF and that your financial documents have been submitted and approved, as set out in Step 2 Your Supporting Documents.
 Your application will then be brought before the Student Assistance Fund Committee for consideration.

 If your application has been approved, your funds will be paid directly into your bank account provided you register your bank details in time.
 You must register your bank details for the University to electronically transfer the funds into your bank account.
 This is the only means by which you register your bank account details with the University.
 The Access Office will never contact you directly for these details.
 If you have not registered your bank account details your payment will be delayed by up to 6 weeks or you may miss it completely.

 Electronic SAF payments are scheduled monthly and are made towards the end of the month.

 ▲back to top

-The Student Assistance Fund 2016/17 opens on 1st October 2016 and remains open until available funds are exhausted.
+The Student Assistance Fund 2017/18 is now open and remains open until available funds are exhausted.
 The number of students that may be approved for funding and the level of award are subject to the number of applications received and the overall availability of funding.
-A portion of the fund will be retained for emergencies which may present throughout the year.

 As soon as the Fund has been distributed in full no further awards can be made, regardless of eligibility.
 If you have any other queries which have not been answered here or in the SAF FAQs you can email email@example.com.